gcrois/gregory.croisdale/README.md

 # gregory.croisdale

 Hi!
-I'm a PhD Student at the University of Michigan.
+I'm a PhD Candidate at the University of Michigan.
 This is my personal website.
 It's built with [Astro](https://astro.build) and deployed with [GitHub Pages](https://pages.github.com/).
 WIP!

 ## 🧞 Commands